Security Is Not A Game! Or Is It?by QArea Team on August 14, 2014

 Make sure the workers feel secure.
 They must know that if they are reporting themselves doing something bad that they will be encouraged, rather then punished.
 Their managers must remain unaware, unless the issue is of high importance or is constantly repeating.

 Also the goals must be realistic and profitable for the business.
-There were cases noticed that when the QA department was granted extra bonuses for the bugs they’ve found (which is their primary job!) they began writing more bugged code, in order to get more prizes.
+There were cases noticed that when the software testing department was granted extra bonuses for the bugs they’ve found (which is their primary job!) they began writing more bugged code, in order to get more prizes.

 Don’t say ‘gamification’.
 It causes extra negative fluids in the serious business organizations.
 The work has to be treated seriously, they would say.
 Yet if you rephrase and use the ‘active feedback system’ words all will flow in a much better way.